jacott/koru/README.md

 # koru

-Koru is a single-page, client and server web app framework inspired by Rails and Meteor.
-This is an initial checkin which contains incomplete documentation.
+Koru is a client and server web app framework inspired by Rails and Meteor.
+The focus is on Single-page Applications (SPA) but also facilitates server side traditional web applications.
+This is a beta release in that it lacks documentation of most functions.

 It is however a mature, comprehensive framework and is focused on fast test-driven-development and high performance, fully customizable applications.